 Students can view the assessment alongside other content on the Course Content page and on their global and course grades pages.
 Students are informed they can't submit work online.
 They can access other information, such as the instructions and a rubric if you added one.
 Students can participate in the assessment's conversations if enabled.

 In the Gradable Items list or student grid view of the gradebook, you can set up the overall grade.
 The overall grade is a calculated item that you build to show students a running tally of all the items that you grade and post.

 Select Set it up to create a gradebook column for the overall grade.
 On the page that appears, you can configure how the overall grade is calculated.

-To make items or categories exempt from the overall grade, select the Exempt icon next to the overall grade percentage field.
+To make items or categories exempt from the overall grade, select the Exempt icon next to the point or overall grade percentage field.
 The item or category turns gray to indicate that it's not included in the calculation.
 Select the icon again to include the item or category in the calculation again.

 Select Save when you're finished.
 The Overall Grade column appears in the gradebook next to the student's names so you can quickly see how each student is performing.

 Anonymously graded assessments aren't included in calculations until you turn off anonymity.